amirh-far/Rental-System/README.md

 ```bash
 python main.py
 ```
-You are good to go. use register customer or store registration to proceed.
+You are good to go.
+Use register customer or store registration to proceed.

+## Screenshots